rwxLife/alike/README.md

 You might be interested in tinkering with the source code and/or just building the program from source.
 Here's how you can do it.

 This program is created using `Go v1.16`.
 Make sure you have it installed along with the tools associated with `Go` for building, testing, and formatting source code.
-A `Makefile` is used for getting things done at this so you need to have `make` installed in your system (get it from here).
+A `Makefile` is used for getting things done at ease so you need to have `make` installed in your system (get it from [here](https://www.gnu.org/software/make/)).
 On UNIX systems, make sure that you have a directory called `bin` under `~` or `/home/$USER`.

 1. Clone this repository (by downloading or running `git clone`).
 2. ```bash